 The key is to create a plan that works for you, one tailored to accommodate both your lifestyle, as well as any specific challenges or limitations that need addressing when it comes to decluttering.

-In this blog post, we’ll break down how creating a unique decluttering strategy can kickstart the process of reducing chaos and bringing structure into your living space.
+In this blog post, I break down how creating a unique decluttering strategy can kickstart the process of reducing chaos and bring structure into your living space.

 When it’s time to declutter, we basically have too much stuff in our home!
 Keep reading for my best decluttering tips.